9.3.1 Disclosure

 Bank Secrecy Act Report Information

-1. Treasury dissemination guidelines, promulgated under the authority of 31 CFR 103.43, permit IRS to disclose BSA report information (Title 31 reports) to Federal, state, and local agencies for use in criminal, tax, and regulatory law enforcement matters, including BSA enforcement.
+1. Treasury dissemination guidelines, promulgated under the authority of 31 CFR Part X, permit IRS to disclose BSA report information (Title 31 reports) to Federal, state, and local agencies for use in criminal, tax, and regulatory law enforcement matters, including BSA enforcement.
 This includes disclosure to other investigators or prosecutors participating in joint Federal or joint Federal-state investigations (including state or local prosecutors or law enforcement agencies) and to the attorney for the government, for use in conjunction with joint investigations or prosecutions.

 2. Suspicious Activity Reports (SARs), however, can only be disseminated in criminal matters and therefore cannot be shared with IRS employees handling civil examination or collection duties, or other civil enforcement divisions or agencies.
+The existence of a SaR is also never disclosed.

 5. For Title 31 information on financial institutions not within the jurisdiction of the IRS where the related statute test has been met, but where prosecution potential is lacking, the SAC should forward a summary of the facts on Form 5104, Report of Apparent Violation of Financial Recordkeeping and Reporting Regulations, to the Chief, CI, who will advise the Executive Associate Director, Compliance and Regulatory Enforcement.
 If tax information is disclosed, it should be noted in the summary.